• Skip to primary navigation

 Jump to Recipe Print Recipe

 Whether or not you eat dairy free, don't let this stop you from making homemade cream of chicken soup.
-This stuff is a game changer in your dishes!
-Once you make this dairy-free cream of chicken soup, your taste buds just won't be satisfied with the stuff from the can.
+This stuff is a game changer in your recipes!
+Once you make this Dairy-Free Cream of Chicken Soup, your taste buds just won't be satisfied with the stuff from the can.
 Not even Campbells can compete!

-Dairy-free cream of chicken soup in a mason jar that is sitting on a wooden cutting board with bright green parsley behind it in a mason jar.
+Dairy-free cream of chicken soup in a mason jar.

 Jump to: